New bathroom with failed waterproofing

 It is why they are able to provide a written guarantee that demonstrates their confidence in standing by the quality of their workmanship and the service they deliver to every single client.

-We are a bathroom renovator in Sydney that has completed thousands of bathroom renovations.
+We are a bathroom renovations company in Sydney that has build thousands of new bathrooms.

-Nu-Trend has been operating since 2009 as an independent bathroom renovation and plumbing contractor in Sydney.
-Rick and his team provide a wide range of services for home owners in houses, units, apartments or businesses.
+Nu-Trend has been operating since 2009 as an independent bathroom renovation contractor in Sydney.
+The Nu-Trend team provide a wide range of services for home owners in houses, units, apartments or businesses.